rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <img src="{{ site.urlimg }}wesley_new.jpeg" alt="Wesley dos Santos" style="padding-right:7px; padding-top:10px;"/>
 </div>

-[Wesley dos Santos](https://sites.google.com/berkeley.edu/wesleysantos) (Graduate Student, Linguistics) is interested on the documentation and analysis of grammatical phenomena of South American languages.
+[Wesley dos Santos](https://sites.google.com/berkeley.edu/wesleysantos) (PhD 2024, Linguistics) is interested on the documentation and analysis of grammatical phenomena of South American languages.
 His current work focuses on Kawahíva (Tupí-Guaraní), an endangered Amazonian language of Brazil spoken by some 550 speakers in the states of Amazonas, Mato Grosso and Rondônia.
 In particular, he has been documenting the differences and conditioning factors in constituent order, person-marking indexes and dependent clauses of Kawahíva varieties known as Juma (ISO code: jua) and Uru Eu Wau Wau (ISO code: urz).